The 2020 Helpmann Awards have been cancelled

 The awards were established by Live Performance Australia, whose chief executive Evelyn Richardson said: “Due to restrictions on public gatherings, it was simply not feasible to proceed with our planning for the 2020 Helpmann Awards.”

-“While we are deeply disappointed to make this decision, we have a wider responsibility to prioritise the health and welfare of our staff, industry and the Australian community to help stop the spread of Covid-19.”
+Live venues across Australia are now shut to the public in line with government restrictions, with many cancelling performances until at least May (STC have paused their 2020 season).

-Live venues across Australia are now shut to the public in line with government restrictions, with many cancelling performances until at least May (MTC has cancelled all shows until September).
+You can catch last year’s Helpmann Awards, hosted by Susie Youssef and Mitchell Butel, over at ABC iView here.